Technical explanation

 observed_data += new_observations

-score = information_gain(model_spec, observed_data, candidate_batch)
+score = information_gain(model_spec, observed_data, candidate_batch) # repeated many times during batch search

 Results

-Linear-Gaussian results: correlation and runtime versus batch size k for posterior MI and predictive MI.
+Linear regression with unknown variance results: correlation and runtime versus batch size k for posterior MI and predictive MI.

 Ridge-logistic results: correlation and runtime versus batch size k for posterior MI and predictive MI.